petrstepanov/root-eclipse/README.md

 5. Select "Enable Auto Build"
 6. Go to the "Debugger" tab.
 Uncheck "Stop on startup at:".

 Finally we can run the project in Debug mode.
 In Eclipse menu select `Run → Debug`.
 Eclipse will run the project and simultaneously start indexing all ROOT source files.
 Depending on the speed of your hard drive and memory indexing will require from several minutes to about an hour.

-On older computers with SATA hard drives I recommend storing Eclipse workspace folder as well as ROOT and Geant4 sources [on the RAMDISK](https://github.com/patrikx3/ramdisk).
+Tip: On older computers with SATA hard drives I recommend storing Eclipse workspace folder as well as ROOT and Geant4 sources [on the RAMDISK](https://github.com/patrikx3/ramdisk).
+Also to prevent moving the RAMDISK back to hard drive run `sudo swapoff -a` after system startup.

 ### Eclipse Post-Install Notes